BJanssen78/booking-api/readme.md

 ### Disclaimer:

-A back-end app that allow users to book there hotel
+A back-end app that allow users to book there hotel.

 ---